 Yin Yoga & Meditation – Yin Yoga consists of seated and reclining poses that are held passively for 3-7 minutes at a time.
 These poses are designed to stimulate your body’s natural energy system – called Chi by the Taoists and Prana by the ancient yogis of India.
 Yin Yoga is like acupressure that you perform on yourself through gentle stretching along the energetic meridians.
 This style is a wonderful complement to a more active (Yang) yoga practice, as it provides the balance of stillness.
 Yin Yoga is also extremely helpful for anyone suffering from low energy or stress, as it recharges your batteries and brings harmony to the body and mind.
 Holding the poses for several minutes at a time also presents the opportunity to begin exploring meditation, or to bring your existing contemplative practice into your yoga.
 This class is appropriate for beginners and experienced students alike.

 Restorative Yoga – Restorative Yoga unwinds tension, rejuvenates the body, and re-balances an overstimulated nervous system.
 Restorative postures are fully supported by props, such as blankets and bolsters, so you can truly let go and enjoy.
 This class is ideal for stress reduction or recovery from chronic pain and illness, as well as deepening the breath, improving circulation, and restoring energy.
 The practice may also include Yoga Nidra, a guided meditation done while lying in relaxation.
-This class is appropriate for all students.
+This class is appropriate for nearly all students.